DivergentCodes/secretless-pipeline/README.md

-# template-repo
+# Secretless Pipeline

-Template repository with standard files and settings
+Example of a CI/CD pipeline with no stored secrets.